 Leyla Gulen joined FOX 24 Charleston in January 2016.
-She is the anchor and Executive Producer for FOX 24 News Now Midday and FOX24 News Now at 11pm.
+She is the Host and Executive Producer for FOX 24 News Now Midday and FOX 24 News Now at 11pm.

 Before landing in Charleston, Leyla was the morning traffic/weather anchor and feature reporter for ABC7 in San Francisco.
 Covering the nation’s #3 most congested region, she helped viewers navigate around millions of commuters every day.
 During her tenure she covered major stories, including two BART strikes that crippled the commute for hundreds of thousands of Bay Area mass transit riders, the Bay Bridge closure and opening of the new span, and the newly constructed tunnels connecting San Francisco and the famous Golden Gate Bridge.
 As a feature reporter, she interviewed celebrities and extraordinary citizens, alike, in one of the country’s most beautiful, dynamic and diverse cities.